brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 ```
 :::

 Let's go through all of these pieces in order.
-A template string will generate an instance of a not-necessarily-unique type (unlike a lambda expression, which always has a unique type) by parsing the replacement fields of the string literal.
+A template string will generate an instance of a unique type (like a lambda expression) by parsing the replacement fields of the string literal.
 The parsing logic here is very basic and does not need to understand very much about either the format specifier mini-language or C++ expressions more broadly.
 The interpolation type will have five public pieces of information in it:

 * `fmt()` is a static member function that returns the format string,
 * `num_interpolations()` is a static member function that returns the number of interpolations (possibly 0),